 On June 15, 1883, Will Jenkins and Thomas Nicklin published the first edition of the Whatcom Reveille.
 On March 11, 1890, William Vissener, a Kentucky-born Civil War Colonel, and E. G. Earle, a local business man, printed the first edition of the Fairhaven Herald.

-The two papers were in different towns at the time, the Reveille in the Sehome area, and the Fairhaven Herald in Fairhaven, but it wouldn’t be long before the two worlds collide.
+The two papers were in different towns at the time.
+The Reveille was in the Sehome area and the Fairhaven Herald was in Fairhaven, but it wouldn’t be long before the two worlds collide.

 As the economy improved, both the Fairhaven Herald and the Daily Reveille survived the depression and continued printing daily papers.
 A thriving economy brought the towns of Sehome and Whatcom closer together and talk of unification started.
 This meant that the paper’s markets started to merge.
 The stage was set for a show-off between the papers.
 All it took was the money and drive from two wealthy men to set it off.

 Perkins wasn’t the only man to see an opportunity for profit in Bellingham’s newspaper market.
 In September 1904, the founder and publisher of The Seattle Times, Joseph Blethen, formed the American Printing Company in Bellingham.
-On September 10, he published the first edition of the Puget Sound American.
+On Sept.
+10, he published the first edition of the Puget Sound American.
 In an editorial, Blethen wrote that the Puget Sound American would be a “larger and more aggressive newspaper than was ever published in any similar city in Washington State.”
-From this message his goal was clear: domination of Bellingham’s newspaper industry.

 So ensued a long battle between the three newspapers.
 Every so often, each paper would change their masthead slogans with phrases that asserted themselves as the best paper in Bellingham.
-An example of these slogans include a March 17, 1906 slogan from the Puget Sound American that said, “The American is the Only Bellingham paper that dares to print the news.”
+A March 17, 1906 slogan from the Puget Sound American read “The American is the Only Bellingham paper that dares to print the news.”

 In December 1906, the Puget Sound American bought The American Reveille for $100,000.